LCD344/Kirby-userManager-panel-extention/readme.md

  All of the options are optional.
 Note: Avatar value is set especially to display the avatar.

 ## Changelog

+**0.5.1**
+- The datatable can now be a serverside or clientside datatable.

 **0.5**
 - Added user permissions in accordance with kirby 2.4.1